 The Center for Leadership Excellence presents a Day of Learning with Ellen Ott Marshall.

 Conflict is a natural part of living together.
-Yet, it is our Christian calling to live well with one another through times of conflict.
+And, it is our Christian calling to live well with one another through times of conflict.
 With tools and spiritual disciplines, we can choose faithful words and actions in the midst of ongoing and inevitable church conflict.

 Join us for a Day of Learning as we explore how to navigate conflict by developing practices of self-awareness, grace-filled listening, and speaking truth in love.